 All the spermatogenic traits affected by sperm competition (percentage of seminiferous tubules, efficiency of Sertoli cells and SECL) were associated with a higher daily sperm production per gram of testis.
 Consequently, a combination of increasing the percentage of sperm-producing tissue and increasing the efficiency and speed of the sperm-producing process (spermatogenesis) offers more potential and flexibility for increasing sperm production when required, for example in contexts with high levels of sperm competition.
-The importance of the increase in daily sperm production in species with high levels of sperm competition had more sperm stored in the caudae epididymides, which, in turn, allows males to allocate a higher number of sperm in the ejaculate, as also suggested in previous studies [5].
+The importance of the increase in daily sperm production in species with high levels of sperm competition is illustrated by the fact that species with higher daily sperm production had more sperm stored in the caudae epididymides, which, in turn, allows males to allocate a higher number of sperm in the ejaculate, as also suggested in previous studies [5].